 Getting Your Social Security Card

-The easiest way to get your card is to sign up to go on the trip to the Social Security office that will be arranged by the Director of Intercultural Student Programs.
+The easiest way to get your card is to sign up to go on the trip to the Social Security office that will be arranged by the Intercultural Student Programs Coordinator.
 If you plan to go on your own, make sure you take all of the below documents.
 The nearest office is in Olean (a 45-minute drive away).
 Be sure to allow yourself at least 3 hours for the roundtrip, as students often must wait in the office for an interview.
-Directions to the office may be found by clicking here.

 All students must bring the following documents to the interview;